17pigfarmer/FTPclient/README.md

 # FTPclient
 Using socket+Qt realize a simple FTP client.

-Some error handling needs need to be improved.
+Some error-handler need to be improved.
 Documents is on the way.

 You should clone the master and use VS-2017 with Qt Extension open the FTPclient.sln.